-MENT 190 - Prerequisite HLTH 104.
-See General Usage Courses on page 71.
+MENT 190 - Prerequisite HLTH 104 - See General Usage Courses on page 80.

 MENT 221-222-223 MENTAL HEALTH I-II-III (3 cr.)
 (3 cr.)
-(3 cr.) - Includes a study of psychotherapy, group skills (group dynamics, role playing, leadership of group activities, other teaching skills), behavioral modification and related therapies, use of milieu, family therapies, nospital treatment, drug therapies, community resources, mental health professions, coordination of treatment programs and participation in development of treatment programs.
-Special emphasis is placed on therapeutic use of everyday experiences in development of therapeut.c relationships.
+(3 cr.)
+(3 cr.)
+(3 cr.) - Principles and methods of interviewing, observing, recording, summarizing, and communicating human reactions (including both verbal and nonverbal communication) and the underlying rationale for various methods.
+Includes a study of psychotherapy, group skills (group dynamics, role ptaying, leadership of group activities, other teaching skills), behavioral modification and related therapies, use of milieu, family therapies, hospital treatment, drug therapies, community resources, mental health professions, coordination of treatment programs.
+Special emphasis is placed on therapeutic use of everyday experiences in development of therapeutic relation-ships.
 Lecture 3 hours per week.

-MENT 236 PROBLEMS IN ADOLESCENCE (3 cr.) - Prerequisite MENT 103 and PSYC 130, or departmental approval.
-An examination of the problems associated with adolescence with an indepth look at personality, environmental, and developmental factors.
+MENT 236 PROBLEMS IN ADOLESCENCE (3 cr.) - Prerequisite MENT 101.
+PSYC 130.
+An examination of the problems associated with adolescence with an in-depth look at personality, environmental, and developmental factors.
 Specific intervention strategies will be covered with emphasis on theory, rationale, and techniques appropriate for this age group.
 A review of contemporary intervention will be incorporated with a look toward the future needs of this group.
 Lecture 3 hours per week.

-MENT 237 PROBLEMS IN AGING (3 cr.) - Prerequisite MENT 236 - An examination of the problems associated with the normal adult aging process (19-65) with an indepth look at personality adjustment and reaction to internal and external stress.
-Specific intervention strategies will be covered which attempt to rehabilitate and facilitate the adjustment of the adult client.
-Emphasis will be placed on rationale and technique as well as a review of psychological problems associated with such factors as alcohol, suicide, divorce, organic and general physical deterioration, metabolic disturbances, social isolation and dealth and dying.
+MENT 237 PROBLEMS IN AGING (3 cr.) - Prerequisites MENT 101, BIOL 154 and 155 An examination of the problems associated with the aging process with an in-depth look at personality changes and reaction to internal and external stress.
+Specific intervention strategies will be covered which attempt to rehabilitate and facilitate the adjustment of the aging client.
+Emphasis will be placed on rationale and technique as well as review of psychological problems associated with such factors as organic and general physical deterioration, metabolic disturbance and social isolation.
 Lecture 3 hours per week.